Luke 19

 Luke 19 is the nineteenth chapter of the Gospel of Luke in the New Testament of the Christian Bible.
 It records Jesus' arrival in Jericho and his meeting with Zacchaeus, the parable of the minas and Jesus' arrival in Jerusalem.
-The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.
+Early Christian tradition uniformly affirmed that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.
+Critical opinion on the tradition was evenly divided at the end of the 20th century.